UpStairs Lounge arson attack

-The UpStairs Lounge arson attack, sometimes called the UpStairs Lounge Fire, occurred on June 24, 1973, at a gay bar called the UpStairs (or Up Stairs) Lounge located on the 2nd floor of the 3-story building at 604 Iberville Street in New Orleans, Louisiana, in the United States.
-Thirty-two people died and 15 were injured as a result of fire or smoke inhalation.
+On June 24, 1973, an arson attack occurred at the UpStairs (or Up Stairs) Lounge, a gay bar on the 2nd floor of 604 Iberville Street in New Orleans, Louisiana, United States.
+32 people died and 15 were injured as a result of fire or smoke inhalation.
 The official cause is still listed as "undetermined origin".
 The primary suspect, a gay man with a history of psychiatric impairment named Roger Dale Nunez who had been ejected from the bar earlier in the day, was never charged and died by suicide in November 1974.

-Until the 2016 Orlando nightclub shooting, in which 49 people were murdered, the UpStairs Lounge arson attack was the deadliest attack on a gay club in U.S. history.
+Until the 2016 Pulse nightclub shooting, in which 49 people were killed, the UpStairs Lounge arson attack was the deadliest attack against LGBTQ people in US history.

 Background

 The club was located on the 2nd floor of a 3-story building at the corner of Chartres and Iberville Streets.
 Members of the Metropolitan Community Church, a pro-LGBT Protestant denomination, were there after service.
 The MCC was the United States' first national gay Christian fellowship, founded in Los Angeles in 1968; the local congregation had held services in the UpStairs Lounge's theatre for a while.

-The fire was the 3rd arson attack to affect the MCC, following a January 27, 1973, arson at the church's headquarters in Los Angeles (resulting in the destruction and collapse of the building with no injuries) and another 1973 arson at an MCC church in Nashville, Tennessee (also with complete destruction of the church and its furnishings but no injuries).
+The fire was the third arson attack to affect the MCC, following a January 27, 1973, arson at the church's headquarters in Los Angeles (resulting in the destruction and collapse of the building with no injuries) and another 1973 arson at an MCC church in Nashville, Tennessee (also with complete destruction of the church and its furnishings but no injuries).